gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

     Recursive Case:
         Otherwise:
-            If the value is less than or equal to the current node's value, make the current node's left be the result of calling add on the node's left.
+            If the value is less than the current node's value, make the current node's left be the result of calling add on the node's left.
             Otherwise make node's right be the result of calling add on node's right.
 ```